AlibabaCloudDocs/cdn/intl.en-US/New API Reference/Log operations/ModifyRealtimeLogDelivery.md

 # ModifyRealtimeLogDelivery

-Modifies the configurations of real-time log delivery for a specified domain name.
+Modifies the configurations of real-time log delivery for a specific domain name.
 Each domain name supports only one Logstore.

-You can call this operation up to 100 times per second with each account.
+The maximum number of times that each user can call this operation per second is 100.

 ## Debugging